waferbaby/waferbaby/pages/animations/index.markdown

 title: Animations
 ---

+## Animations

-I wanted to be an animator when I grew up.
-Sadly, neither thing came to pass.
+I'd always wanted to be an animator when I grew up.
+Neither happened.

 ### Pixhell